nirmata/terraform-provider-nirmata/docs/resources/cluster_eks_imported.md

 * `delete_action` - (Optional) This field indicates whether to delete or remove the cluster on destroy.
 The default value is `remove`.
 * `system_metadata` - (Optional) This field indicates the key-value pairs that will be provisioned as a ConfigMap called system-metadata-map in the cluster.
 * `labels` - (Optional) This field indicates the labels to be set on the cluster.
+* `endpoint` - (Optional) This field indicates the url of the kubernetes cluster API server.